vipulkumar-dev/portfolio/README.md

 > **Note:** ⚠️ This project is open source and intended for learning purposes only.
 Please do not copy it.

-This repository contains the codebase for a portfolio website built using Next.js and integrated with GSAP animations.
+This repository contains the codebase for a cool portfolio website that I built using Next.js with GSAP animations.

 ## Features